Complete List Of RF Mount Cinema Lenses

 The Canon EF-EOS R Mount Adapter – Compatible with EOS RP, EOS R, EOS R6, and EOS R5 Cameras on Amazon.

-Adapters with a control ring and no optical components allows you to adjust exposure settings, such as ISO, aperture, and exposure compensation.
-These also retains full autofocus and image stabilization capabilities.
+Adapters with a control ring and no optical components allow you to adjust exposure settings, such as ISO, aperture, and exposure compensation.
+These also retain full autofocus and image stabilization capabilities.

 q? encoding=UTF8&ASIN=B07H5R764K&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=filmdaft 20&language=en US